-I’ve had people ask me, if I could live my whole life over again would I do it in order to change things?
+I’ve had people ask me if I could live my whole life over again would I do it to change things?
 There are good times that I’d like to relive and painful memories that I’d like to erase.
 There are moments in time that I would live differently if I could do so with the wisdom I’ve gained from living life.

 However, all those things have happened to make me the person I am, so, good or bad, I don’t think I’d want to change anything.
-That being said, it’s sometimes fun to daydream about what you’d change if you could have a do-over.
+Still, it’s sometimes fun to daydream about what you’d change if you could have a do-over.

 If I could have a homeschool do-over, I’d…

 Focus less on academics and more on play when my kids were younger